yabeselkana/React_Articel_FE/README.md

 - [Screenshots](#screenshots)
 - [Related Project](#related-project)

-# About The Project

-Blanja is an e-commerce platform in the fashion style field where users can log in and enjoy a delightful shopping experience with a highly user-friendly experience.

 ## Built With

 These are the libraries and service used for building this backend API